Gravitational wave propagation in generalized hybrid metric-Palatini gravity: Polarization States

 Eardley, Lee, and Lightman have developed a formalism for classifying the gravitational wave solution for metric theories allowing for plane null gravitational wave solutions, that is, with massless modes, in which the NP quantities reduce to only six real independent components, namely the set $\{\Psi_2,~\Psi_3,~\Psi_4,~\Phi_{22}\}$ (the other nonvanishing components can be shown to be linear combinations of the elements of this set).
 The associated symmetry group is a subgroup of the Lorentz group known as the “little group” $E(2)$ that leaves the wave-vector invariant.
 Under the action of the rotation group, the values of the helicity for each of the components of the set are, respectively, $\{0,~\pm 1, \pm 2, 0\}$.
 Hence, $\Psi_2$ represents a longitudinal mode, $\Psi_3$ can be split into the real and purely imaginary parts responsible for the vectorial $y-$ and $z-$ modes, $\Psi_4$ can also be split as the former leading to the tensor $+$ and $\times$ polarizations, and $\Phi_{22}$ represents the scalar breathing mode \cite{ELL1,ELL2}.

 For gravity theories with massive gravitational wave polarization modes, the formalism outlined above cannot be straightforwardly applied.
-As we have found in Sec. \ref{sec:linear} through the linearization method, the hybrid metric-Palatini theory features two massive scalar modes that can be decoupled.
+As we have found in Sec. \ref{sec:linear} through the linearization method, the GHMPG features two massive scalar modes that can be decoupled.
 Thus, we shall use the method of inverting the NP quantities as functions of the polarization states as done in Ref. \cite{Polarisations}.